Tax Facts 2021-22

 - A VAT-registered business can apply to deregister if it can satisfy HMRC that taxable supplies in the next year will not exceed the deregistration threshold.

-- From 1 April 2019, the vast majority of businesses above the compulsory registration threshold must comply with the Making Tax Digital (MTD) provisions.
+- The vast majority of businesses above the compulsory registration threshold must comply with the Making Tax Digital (MTD) provisions.
 These mean that businesses will have to keep their records digitally for VAT and provide VAT return information through MTD functional compatible software.

 - Most VAT returns are prepared for three-month periods, and must be filed electronically within seven days of the end of the month following the return period.